Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 # Bugs

-Over the course of this project, I encountered numerous bugs that either impacted the functionality or design of the website and needed to be fixed.
+Over the course of this project, I encountered numerous bugs that needed to be fixed and overcome.

+In the following section I will document each of these and the methods used to correct their related issues.

 ## Chrome Dev Tools

-Chrome Dev Tools served as one of my most important methods of debugging from start to finish.
-It allowed me to find numerous errors in the code such as:
+Chrome Dev Tools served as an important tool when debugging.

-- Noticing discrepancies in my `<div>` arrangements and classes and ordering them correctly so that elements opened and closed when they should have.

-- Test out the inline styles on numerous elements before committing those changes to CSS.
-    - Used heavily while deciding on card designs.

-- See if an object had unintentional padding or margins being applied to it by default Materialize classes and remove/add where necessary.

-- Diagnose numerous bugs and hierarchical code issues present throughout the project.

-- See additional "issues" that may impact the performance of my project or stop it from meeting best practice guidelines.
+It allowed me to find numerous errors in the code such as out of place closing tags, view and correct console errors and try out numerous in-line styles while finding specific classes that could be changed with CSS.
+It was a crucial tool used to detect and diagnose bugs.

 ---